hoyon/mpv-mpris/README.md

-This plugin implements the MPRIS D-Bus interface and can be controlled using tools such as [playerctl](https://github.com/acrisci/playerctl) or through many Linux DEs, such as Gnome and KDE.
+This plugin implements the MPRIS D-Bus interface and can be controlled using tools such as [playerctl](https://github.com/acrisci/playerctl) or through many Linux DEs, such as GNOME and KDE.

 ## Build